 When your craftsman garage door remote is not working, here are the troubleshooting steps to fixing this issue:

-• Verify the lock feature is not activated: If the lock feature on your Craftsman’s wall control is activated, it won’t accept any remote control’s command until it’s deactivated.
+- Verify the lock feature is not activated: If the lock feature on your Craftsman’s wall control is activated, it won’t accept any remote control’s command until it’s deactivated.
 So the first thing to do is to check and make sure that it’s not activated

-• Check the remote battery: All garage door opener remotes use batteries, and batteries eventually die out after using it for a while.
+- Check the remote battery: All garage door opener remotes use batteries, and batteries eventually die out after using it for a while.
 If you own a Craftsman garage door remote with an LED, then you are in luck.
 To check if the remote battery is not dead.
 When the LED turns on, then the battery is good.
 If it doesn’t, then you need to replace the battery.

-• Operate the garage door with the door control: Operating your Craftsman garage door opener with the door control is a way to confirm that the problem is actually from your remote.
+- Operate the garage door with the door control: Operating your Craftsman garage door opener with the door control is a way to confirm that the problem is actually from your remote.
 If the garage door opener works when you use the door control, the problem might be with the remote.
 If it doesn’t work, then check the Diagnostic LED to know what the problem is

-• Reprogram the remote: The next thing to do is to reprogram.
+- Reprogram the remote: The next thing to do is to reprogram.
 Here is a guide on how to reprogram your Craftsman remotes with your opener.
 See here

 Garage door reverses after fully closing

 When the garage door is closing, and it doesn’t reach the fully closed position, it assumes there is an obstruction in the way, and then it reverses.
-This helps protect objects which may not have been detected by the safety sensors.
+This helps protect objects that may not have been detected by the safety sensors.

 Here are the troubleshooting steps to follow when your Craftsman garage door opener reverses after fully closing